 The name of the group is probably the worst name you could probably give a pop band.
 Vanilla?
 What does “vanilla” mean?
 Well, yeah, it’s a flavour of ice cream.
 But it’s the boring flavour.
 It’s like calling a band Ready Salted Crisps or Beige.
 It hardly makes you sound like the most exciting new pop act in the country.

 Then there’s the song.
 Who thought it was a good idea to base this song – their debut single that was going to introduce them to the world – on Piero Umiliani’s Mah Nà Mah Nà?
 The song is probably best known for two things; The Muppets and an advert for the French biscuits BN.
 Some genius record company executive noticed “Hey!
 That advert is popular at the moment!
 Let’s use this to launch our new girl group into orbit!”

 So the lyrics now go “No way, no way, mah nà mah nà/Don’t get fresh with me”.
-What the fuck does that mean?
-It literally sounds like they couldn’t be bothered to write a second line, and put “Mah na ma na” in as a place holder and couldn’t be bothered to change it.
+What does that mean?
+It sounds like they couldn’t be bothered to write a second line, and put “Mah na ma na” in as a place holder and couldn’t be bothered to change it.

 They’re singing it in a cheap video that tries to look like it was filmed poolside in Spain, but is quite clearly a studio in Brixton.
 Meanwhile, the group themselves possess all the charisma of a spatula.
 Not even an exciting spatula – just a regular old spatula.

 They’re trying so hard to match Spice Girls levels of sass and confidence, but it is coming off somewhat…weird.
 Like hungover cast members from Club Reps.
 They are there, but are they really there?
 I think it’s the juxtaposition at the attempts at sexiness and self-confidence, whilst being soundtracked by Mah Nà Mah Nà.